 Our goal is to pay dividends to our shareholders that are sustainable on a long-term basis while retaining within our operations sufficient liquidity for recurring growth capital expenditures and general purposes.
-We expect to generate this return with a regular dividend, which we intend to grow at 5 to 8% per annum, that is supported by our stable cash flows and a target payout ratio of 80 to 85% of cash available for distribution.
+We are targeting a total return to shareholders of approximately 12%.
+We believe this target is sustainable over the long term, and expect it will be comprised of an attractive dividend yield, supported by a payout ratio of 80-85% of CAFD plus dividend per share growth of 5-8%.
 We expect to achieve this growth and deliver returns by focusing on the following initiatives:

-• Margin Enhancements:
+Margin Enhancements:

-We believe there is significant opportunity to enhance our cash flow through productivity enhancements by rationalizing our headcount and implementing a more efficient organizational structure.
-In addition, we plan to automate a number of processes that are currently very labor intensive and expect to realize cost savings through reductions in operations and maintenance ("O&M") expenses and the in-sourcing of asset management and certain back office functions.
+We believe there is significant opportunity to enhance our cash flow through productivity enhancements by implementing a structure which is flatter and eliminates duplicative functions.
+In addition, we plan to automate a number of processes that are currently very labor intensive and in-source asset management and certain back office functions and expect to realize cost savings through reductions in O&M expenses.

-• Organic Growth:
+Organic Growth:

 We plan to develop a robust organic growth pipeline comprised of opportunities to invest in our existing fleet on an accretive basis as well as add-on acquisitions across our scope of operations.
-We have identified a number of opportunities which we believe may be compelling to invest in our fleet, including asset repowerings, site expansions and potentially adding energy storage to existing sites.
+We have identified several compelling opportunities to invest in our fleet, including asset repowerings, site expansions and potentially adding energy storage to existing sites.

-• Value-oriented acquisitions:
+· Value-oriented acquisitions

 We expect to evaluate a number of acquisition opportunities with a focus on sourcing off-market transactions at more attractive valuations than auction processes.
-Our recently announced tender offer for the outstanding shares of Saeta Yield, S.A. is an example of these acquisition opportunities.
-We believe that multi-faceted transactions such as take-privates and recapitalizations may enable us to acquire high quality assets at attractive relative values.
+We believe that multi-faceted transactions such as take privates and recapitalizations may enable us to acquire high quality assets at attractive relative values.

-We have a right of first offer ("ROFO") to acquire certain renewable power assets in North America and Western Europe owned by Brookfield and its affiliates.
+We have a right of first offer (ROFO) to acquire certain renewable power assets in North America and Western Europe owned by Brookfield and its affiliates.
 The ROFO portfolio currently stands at 3,500 MW.
-Over time, as Brookfield entities look to sell these assets, we will have the opportunity to make offers for these assets and potentially purchase them if the prices meet our investment objectives and are the most favorable offered to Brookfield.
-We also continue to maintain a call right over 0.5 GW (net) of operating wind power plants that are owned by a warehouse vehicle that was owned and arranged by SunEdison.
-SunEdison sold its equity interest in this warehouse vehicle to an unaffiliated third party in 2017.
+Over time, as Brookfield entities look to sell these assets, we will have the opportunity to make offers for these assets and potentially purchase them if the prices meet our investment objectives.